Radio Propagation Tutorial Includes:

 Rayleigh fading definition

-The Rayleigh fading model may be defined as follow:
+The Rayleigh fading model may be defined in the following way:

 Rayleigh radio signal fading basics